-Stepabroad is excited to announce that applications are now open for our 2019/2020 Japan Ski Working Holiday Program!
-To celebrate, we put together this post on why skiing in Japan should be on the bucket list of every ski and snowboard enthusiast!
+Stepabroad is excited to announce that applications are now open for our 2020/2021 Japan Ski Working Holiday Program!
+Check out this video for a sneak preview of the program:

 If you are a Canadian between 18 and 30 interested in living and working at Japan’s top ski resort this upcoming season, contact us here.